-Once you find a home with a vision, make an offer with your realtor!
+Once you find a home you love, make your offer!
 Keep in mind, it might not be accepted right away.

-When you decide to make an offer on a home, you must submit an offer in writing.
-Your offer includes details about yourself (like your name and loan details), the price you are willing to pay for the home and more information in regard to the timeline and everything negotiated in the contract.
+When you decide to make an offer on a home, you must submit an offer letter in writing.
+Your offer letter includes details about yourself (like your name and current address), the price you are willing to pay for the home and more.
 It will also include a deadline for the seller to respond to your offer.
-Your real estate agent will write the offer and will submit this to the listing/seller's agent on your behalf once you have signed for it.
+Your real estate agent will have a template ready to use and will submit this to the listing/seller's agent on your behalf.

 Most offers also include an earnest money deposit.
 An earnest money deposit is a small amount of money, typically 1% - 2% of the purchase price.
 Your earnest money deposit goes toward your down payment and closing costs if you buy the home.
-If you agree to the home sale and later cancel, you typically lose your deposit if the contingency timelines are up.
+If you agree to the home sale and later cancel, you typically lose your deposit.